 Consider Alternative Living Plans

 You’re getting ready to make some critical space in your house totally unlivable for the near future.
-You need to have a plan for how you’re going to live without this space.
+It would help if you had a plan for how you’re going to live without this space.

 If it’s your kitchen, how are you going to cook?
 How will you eat?
 If it’s a bathroom, where will you shower and…you know?
 Where are you going to bunk down if you’re remodeling your bedroom?
 Where will your cars and stuff you’ve stored be while you upgrade your garage?